okize/hubot-frinkiac/README.md

 Additionally, a second argument can be supplied (delineated by a pipe character) to override the image caption.

 ```
-user> hubot simpsons search You don't win friends with salad. | ♪ You don't win friends with salad! ♪
+user> hubot simpsons me You don't win friends with salad. | ♪ You don't win friends with salad! ♪
 ```

 ![Example 1](https://raw.github.com/okize/hubot-frinkiac/gh-pages/example2.jpg)

-There is a also an alias for `simpsons search` called `frinkiac`:
+There are also command aliases: `frinkiac` & `simpsons search`:

 ```
 user> hubot frinkiac Me fail English?
 That's unpossible.